Rape, Abuse & Incest National Network: History

 In April 2022, Insider published an article about RAINN's workplace culture in which 22 current and former staff members alleged racism and sexism.
-A rape survivor story by a higher-ranked Navy physician was chosen to be published on RAINN's web site, but later wasn't published due to Berkowitz not wanting to jeopardize RAINN's $2 million contract with the United States Department of Defense.
+A rape survivor story by a higher-ranked Navy physician was chosen to be published on RAINN's web site, but later was not published due to Berkowitz not wanting to jeopardize RAINN's $2 million contract with the United States Department of Defense.
 When The Lily interviewed a woman for International Women's Day, she said she was tired of the homophobic lies about the LGBTQ community, which risk the murder of black trans women.
 The interview noted the woman was employed at RAINN.
 RAINN's vice president of communications said the interview was "too controversial" and might jeopardize RAINN's contract with the Department of Defense, and the employee was fired later that day.
 Six of RAINN's executives resigned soon after Insider published its investigation.